IndexCoop/ITIPS/ITIPS/ITIP-004.md

 -------

 Another approach is to give the methodologist broad authority to manage which modules are protected and which extensions are allowed to interact with them.
-This would let the methodologist veto any functional changes to the Index they disagree with by:
+In this model, the methodologist would be able to veto any functional changes to the Index they disagree with by:

 + restricting the permissions of modules it has concerns about
 + requiring that extensions be authorized to access protected modules

-The methodologist's ability to restrict extensions would be limited to a defined period of review to satisfy the requirement that the operator have durable guarantees about which modules and extensions are enabled.
+To satisfy the engineering requirement that the operator have durable guarantees about which modules and extensions are enabled, the methodologist's ability to restrict extensions would be limited to a defined period of review.

 **Risks**

 The methodologist may:
-+ try to class all new modules as protected because they are paranoid, making the operation of index unworkable.
++ try to class all new modules as protected making operation of the index difficult to manage.
 + abuse their power to protect modules to gain leverage in negotiations with the community
 + extort concessions from the operator whenever extension upgrades benefit the operator.

-For example, suppose the operator shoulders execution costs for some aspect of the system and discovers a way to reduce these by changing the manager's underlying contracts.
+For example, suppose the operator shoulders execution costs for some aspect of the system and discovers a way to reduce these by upgrading the manager's module contracts.
 The methodologist could demand that fees be renegotiated in their favor before enabling the new contracts to capture some of these gains (despite having done nothing to earn them).

-These risks could be mitigated by designing a mechanism that lets the community vote to revoke a methodologist's module protection.
+These risks could be mitigated by designing a mechanism that lets the community vote to revoke a methodologist's protection of a given module.
 Ultimately, this option returns the methodologist to square one with respect to whether their fees can be altered without their consent - e.g they can, by popular vote.

 **Protected State Conditions**